DavidOP1/Assignment4OS/README.md

 The name of the implemented malloc and free in the program , are: _malloc and _free.

+Stack.cpp is implemntation of stack for test uses.

 Running the program:

 Download all of the files in the repo , make sure all the files are in the same directory.
 Open terminal in this directory and type: "make all"